friquifund/website/_posts/2022-05-01-Migracode.md

 title: Friquifund supports Migracode in training refugees and migrants in web development
 ---

-# Friquifund supports Migracode in training refugees and migrants in web development,xcvzzxcvzxv
+# Friquifund supports Migracode in training refugees and migrants in web development

 Friquifund has launched its first collaboration with <a href="https://migracode.openculturalcenter.org" target="_blank">Migracode</a>, an NGO specialized in training refugees and vulnerable migrants in web development for free.
 Friquifund will be co-sponsoring a class of 33